CodebenderSu/zhu-li/README.md

 * Ping - Pong!
 * Purge - Purges a number of posts
 * WhoIs - User lookup
-* DoTheThing - Does something random
+* Do The Thing - Does something random
 * Bravo - Bravo, sir

 Planned features include: